Skip to Content

 Learn how to make wholesome sourdough bread at an independent bakery in the heart of Stratford-Upon-Avon.

-Learn the secrets of gin making, find out how the spirits are influenced by Tudor-period distillery techniques and discover all the varied ingredients that create the award-winning Stratford Gin.
+Learn the secrets of gin making, find out how Tudor-period distillery techniques influence the spirits and discover all the varied ingredients that create the award-winning Stratford Gin.

 Where to eat and drink in Stratford-upon-Avon